zou-Justin/APCSFinalProject/README.md

 Adam 6/3/21
 I worked on checkmate and it seems to always work now.
 I changed the way promotion worked so it would be more intuitive for users and cannot be broken by bad user action.
 I implemented en passant.
 I added notation coordinates to the sides of the board.

+Justin 6/3/21
+I worked on displaying dead pieces on the side of the board, updated the UML, and tested the game.